Ark667/Spellbook/README.md

   </a> -->

 <h1 align="center">Spellbook</h1>
   <p align="center">
-    D&D inspired Powershell helper to register complex commands as simple functions.
-Every wizard should have one.
+    D&D inspired Powershell helper to register defined commands as simple functions with parameter completers.
+Every Wizard should have one.
     <br />
     <a href="https://github.com/Ark667/Spellbook"><strong>Explore the docs »</strong></a>
     <br />